thinktecture/relayserver/docs/glossary.md

 ### Body Store

-The body store is a storage where the body contents of requests and responses are stored while a request is being processed.
+The _Body Store_ is a storage where the body contents of requests and responses are stored while a request is being processed.
 By default a file-based storage is used.
 An in-memory store is available, too.

 ## C